2025 Texas elections: Senate District 9 special election

+A special election was held on November 4, 2025, with a runoff on January 31, 2026, to fill the vacant 9th district in the Texas Senate.
+The district was vacant following the resignation of Republican Kelly Hancock to become the Texas Comptroller of Public Accounts.
+The election was won by Democrat Taylor Rehmet.

 Houston City Council At-Large Position 4 special election

 Incumbent Houston City Councilmember Letitia Plummer for At-Large Position 4 announced she would run for Harris County Judge in 2026.
-Due to resign-to-run laws, she resigned her seat on July 8, 2025, but will serve until a replacement is elected on November 4.
+As Houston has enacted a resign-to-run law for councilmembers, she resigned her seat on July 8, 2025, but will serve until a replacement is elected.
 The election is nonpartisan and elected citywide.